Seared (play)

-Seared is a play written by Theresa Rebeck set in a restaurant kitchen.
-Its world premiere was held at the San Francisco Playhouse in San Francisco, California in 2016.
-The production was directed by Margarett Perry, with Brian Dykstra in the leading role.
+Seared is a dramatic stage play by American playwright Theresa Rebeck set in a restaurant kitchen.
+Its world premiere was held at the San Francisco Playhouse in 2016, before premiering Off-Broadway in 2019 at MCC Theatre.

 Plot

 The play is set in the kitchen of a struggling restaurant, as the protagonist Harry meets a clash of wills in this drama of ideology versus money with his brother.
 Harry is chef who takes great pride in his cooking, working at a restaurant that is finally starting to see some success.
 When his business partner Mike brings in an outside consultant to help with the business, Harry finds the change more than he can handle.

+Production history

+2016 San Francisco premiere

+The play had its world premiere at the San Francisco Playhouse in 2019, directed by Margarett Perry.
+Running from September 27 through November 12, 2016, the production starred Brian Dykstra as Harry, Rod Gnapp as Mike, Alex Sunderhaus as Emily and Larry Powell as Rodney.

+2019 Off-Broadway production

+The play was next produced Off-Broadway in 2021 at MCC Theatre, starring Raúl Esparza as Harry, David Mason as Mike, Krysta Rodriguez as Emily and W. Tré Davis as Rodney and ran from October 3 through December 22, 2019 after being extended.

+In 2020, the Off-Broadway production was honored in four Outer Critics Circle Awards categories, including for Outstanding New Off-Broadway Play, along with nominations for two Lucille Lortel Awards, two Drama League Awards and a Drama Desk Award for Esparza.